rust-lang/reference/src/expressions/match-expr.md

 r[expr.match.guard.intro]
 Match arms can accept _match guards_ to further refine the criteria for matching a case.

-r[expr.match.guard.type]
+r[expr.match.guard.condition]
-Pattern guards appear after the pattern and consist of a `bool`-typed expression following the `if` keyword.
+Pattern guards appear after the pattern following the `if` keyword and consist of an [Expression] with a [boolean type][type.bool] or a conditional `let` match.

 r[expr.match.guard.behavior]
-When the pattern matches successfully, the pattern guard expression is executed.
-If the expression evaluates to true, the pattern is successfully matched against.
+When the pattern matches successfully, the pattern guard is executed.
+If all of the guard condition operands evaluate to `true` and all of the `let` patterns successfully match their [scrutinee]s, the match arm is successfully matched against and the arm body is executed.

 r[expr.match.guard.next]
 Otherwise, the next pattern, including other matches with the `|` operator in the same arm, is tested.